• Instagram

 About SFS

 The Swedish National Union of Students is an association of student unions at Swedish universities and colleges.
-SFS represents the country's students and student unions in student and university policy issues.
+SFS represents the country's students and student unions in student and higher education policy issues.

 • About SFS